 Water sweet William regularly through the growing season, but take care not to overwater.
 Waterlogged conditions promote fungal diseases in this species.
 A moist but not saturated substrate is best.

 Temperature and Humidity

-Propagating Sweet Williams
+Propagating Sweet William

-How to Grow Sweet Williams From Seed
+How to Grow Sweet William From Seed

-These plants don't like to be over-crowded, so, as the seeds germinate, thin them out so there is adequate air circulation.
+These plants don't like to be overcrowded, so, as the seeds germinate, thin them out so there is adequate air circulation.